OmenApps/django-directed/README.md

 # django-directed

-Tools for building, querying, manipulating, and exporting directed graphs with django
+Tools for building, querying, manipulating, and exporting directed graphs with django.

+Documentation can be found at https://django-directed.readthedocs.io/en/latest/

 ## Background